 In 2021, while education on respect for human rights and prevention of harassment had been provided in each country and region, the Renesas Group introduced a globally unified education system and started continuous education on human rights awareness.
 In 2022, we implemented an e-learning course specifically on harassment prevention.
 Approximately 90% of the employees participated.
 We are continuing our efforts to ensure that our employees are aware and understand our policy of respect for human rights through a variety of initiatives.

 Participation rate in compliance education, including human rights

-*Conducted for indirect employees only, excluding direct employees of production sites.
+*Participation rate of indirect employees only, excluding direct employees of production sites.

 Ongoing and Future Initiatives

 We promote human rights initiatives in each country or affiliate company and plan to partner more closely with our human resources division that plays a key role in driving global human rights initiatives.

 We strive to plan, execute, monitor, and disclosure our initiatives in order to identify, prevent, and alleviate prioritized risks to be addressed by country, region, company, and production process, which were identified through the human rights due diligence conducted in January 2022.